 Masks and costumes, mainly copied from collections in Western museums, are reproduced by weaving together plastic bags.
-The masks are displayed on wooden stands made from sections of a recreation of the iconic modernist Rietveld chair.
-The interwoven associations create a critical material and associative dialogue between European modernisation and its on-going impact on other cultures.
-The work finds analogies between the bags that transport items from one state to the next – store to home – and the masks which are now objects adrift but once used in sacred rites of passage, from one state to the next-boyhood to man, life to death.
+The masks are displayed on wooden stands made from sections of a recreation of the Dutch, iconic modernist Rietveld chair.
+The interwoven associations create a critical dialogue between European global hegemony and its on-going impact on other cultures.
+The work finds analogies between the single-use plastic bags that transport goods from one state to the next – store to home – and the masks which are now commodified objects adrift, removed from their cultural and geographic origins with devastating effects.